If you’re wondering what to pack for a ski trip as a beginner, here’s the Ski Magic packing checklist for your first skiing/snowboarding holiday:

 And finally….
 What NOT to pack for a ski trip!

-Over-packers, watch out for these things which you really won’t need out on the slopes:
+Over-packers: watch out!
+You really won’t need these things out on the slopes:

 A big fluffy, woolly scarf – too bulky for skiing and it’ll get covered in snow and won’t ever be the same!